 While in 2017, 32 reception centres were in operation, the Ministry of Interior has announced in 2019 that 7 out of the 20 remaining federal centres will be closed until the end of 2019.
 In July 2019, only 11 federal centres were in use, with a total capacity of 2,203.
 Only 868 persons were accommodated in these centres as of July 2019.
 At the start of the COVID-19 pandemic only 10 centres were operating.
 Reluctantly, the Ministry of Interior had to open two facilities in Villach and Vienna.
-Thus, at the end of 2020, there were 13 federal facilities accommodating a total of 1,750 persons, while the maximum capacity reached 4,338 places.
+Due to the reluctance of the provinces to take over persons already admitted to the procedure to the province basic care system, the BBU GmbH had to reopen all possible accommodations to meet the needs and the legal obligations concerning the Covid-19-pandemic.
+Thus, at the end of 2021, there were 24 federal facilities (2020: 13) accommodating a total of 4,239 (2020: 1,750) persons, while the maximum capacity reached 6,898...

-The province of Vienna offers many more reception places than those foreseen by the quota system (see Types of Accommodation), while other provinces such as Lower Austria have failed to provide enough places for several years.
+The province of Vienna offers many more reception places than those foreseen by the quota system (see Types of Accommodation), while all other provinces have failed to provide enough places for several years.
 This discrepancy leads to negotiations between the responsible departments of the federal provinces, while the malfunctioning of the dispersal system overall raises public reactions.
-However, the malfunctioning of the dispersal system persisted in 2020.
-During its first months of its activities as basic care provider, the BBU GmbH seems to have improved the communication between the different actors and the number of transfers seems to have increased.
+During the first months of operation of the BBU GmbH as federal basic care provider, the communication between the actors have improved.
+However, following increasing numbers of applicants, this positive trend stopped and resulted in overcrowded federal reception centres.
+In October 2022, the CEO of BBU GmbH resigned "at his own will" even though his 5-year contract had been renewed in May 2021.371 He withdrew his resignation in December 2021.
+Following unconfirmed reports, the resignation had its reason in the interference of the Minister of Interior in the area of Basic Care, which hindered adequate management.372